Assist in research projects that focus on cellular mechanisms underlying hypoxia-evoked systemic responses.

-Coordinate work with other scientists in the laboratory and collaborate effectively on joint research projects.
+Coordinate work with other projects in the laboratory studying hypoxia evoked cardio-respiratory changes.

-Lead and direct research assistants and/or students in learning procedures and techniques.
+Lead and direct research assistants and/or students in procedures and techniques.

 Collaborates on development of new research projects with academic and community-based organizations.